Simon Cameron: Pennsylvania newspapers

-Entry into politics
+Political involvement

-Cameron benefitted from the election of his friend, John Andrew Shulze as Pennsylvania's governor in 1823.
-Not only did Cameron spend several years in the profitable post of State Printer, but in 1829, Governor Shulze appointed him Adjutant-General of Pennsylvania.
+In 1823, Cameron's friend John Andrew Shulze was elected Pennsylvania governor, and Cameron spent several years in the profitable post of State Printer.
+In 1829, Shulze appointed him Adjutant-General of Pennsylvania.
 His brief term in this position gained him the rank, which he used as a title throughout his life, of general.
-With his appointment to that position, Cameron, who had sold his stake in the Intelligencer and brought one in the Pennsylvania Reporter and Democratic Herald, divested himself of his interest in the printing trade and ceased to be an active journalist, though he ensured his state contracts would be transferred to his brother James.
-Shulze also awarded Cameron contracts for the construction of canals in Pennsylvania.
+With his appointment, Cameron, who had sold his stake in the Intelligencer and bought one in the Pennsylvania Reporter and Democratic Herald, divested himself of his interest in the printing trade and ceased to be an active journalist, though he ensured his state contracts would be transferred to his brother James.
+Shulze also awarded Simon Cameron contracts for the construction of canals in Pennsylvania.
+Cameron, who founded the Bank of Middletown, became wealthy through banking, canals and railroads.

 A delegate from Dauphin County to the Harrisburg State Convention of the Democratic-Republicans in 1824, Cameron was slow to support the presidential candidacy of General Andrew Jackson in the 1824 election, despite Jackson's broad support in Pennsylvania, and only did so because he supported Calhoun for vice president.
-Secretary of State John Quincy Adams was elected, and made Senator Henry Clay of Kentucky his successor at the State Department.
+Secretary of State John Quincy Adams was elected and made Senator Henry Clay of Kentucky his successor at the State Department.
 In that capacity, Clay was responsible for selecting three printers in each state to print the laws and resolutions of Congress, and since Cameron was not known as an ardent Jacksonian, his firm became one of the official printers.
 Cameron corresponded extensively with Clay, offering him political advice on Pennsylvania affairs.
-Adams advocated internal improvements to the nation's transportation infrastructure, financed by high tariffs, policies Cameron (who was by then involved in a number of businesses that would benefit) approved of.
+Adams advocated internal improvements to the nation's transportation infrastructure, financed by high tariffs, policies Cameron supported.
 By the time the administration lost control of Congress in 1827, Cameron began to gravitate away from Adams and towards Jackson.
 In doing so, Cameron followed a new political ally, Pennsylvania Congressman James Buchanan.
-Nevertheless, his support for Jackson in his successful run for the presidency in 1828 was only lukewarm.
+His support for Jackson in his successful run for the presidency in 1828 was only lukewarm.